IBM Cloud Docs

 Creating the stack definition by using the CLI

-To onboard your deployable architecture stack to a private catalog, you must create a stack definition.
-It defines how the member deployable architectures within the stack relate to each other.
-Provide this information so users can deploy the entire stack successfully when they add it to a project from the private catalog.
+To onboard your deployable architecture to a private catalog, you must create a stack definition.
+It defines how each deployable architecture relates to each other.
+Provide this information so users can deploy the entire solution successfully when they add it to a project from the private catalog.

-The stack definition contains inputs and outputs at the stack level that can be referenced in the member deployable architectures within the stack.
-You can also include references between members of the stack, which links the member deployable architectures together for users.
-Inputs that require a specific value or reference to deploy the stack successfully need to be included in the stack definition.
+The stack definition contains inputs and outputs that can be referenced in member deployable architectures.
+You can also include references between deployable architectures, which links them together for users.
+Inputs that require a specific value or reference to deploy successfully need to be included in the stack definition.

-A diagram of a deployable architecture stack.
-Three input values are defined at the stack level, a prefix, an ssh_key, and an ssh_private_key.
-The test-slz architecture within the stack references the prefix and ssh_key as two of its input values.
-While the custom-apache architecture within the stack references an output from test-slz as one of its inputs, along with the ssh_private_key from the stack level.
+A diagram of a deployable architecture that was made by stacking two architectures together.
+Three input values are defined in the stack definition, a prefix, an ssh_key, and an ssh_private_key.
+The test-slz architecture references the prefix and ssh_key as two of its input values.
+While the custom-apache architecture references an output from test-slz as one of its inputs, along with the ssh_private_key from the stack definition.

-Currently, members can't reference outputs from the stack level.
+Currently, members can't reference outputs from the stack definition.

 Run the following ibmcloud project stack-definition-create command to create the stack definition and provide the inputs: